Updated January 1, 1 . AmFam Team

 Hoping to add some more living space to your home by finishing your basement?
-Then you probably know it’s critical to install a sump pump first.
-It’s a great idea – even if you’ve never had a flooded basement!
-Get the facts with some of our tips below and discover the ins and outs of having a properly functioning sump pump.
+Then you probably know it’s critical to install a sump pump system into your basement.
+It’s a great idea – even if you’ve never had a flooded basement in the past.

-Consider the extras.
-French drains–a gutter that runs around the edge of your basement feeding into the sump basin—is a good addition to basements that have a lot of water weeping in from the foundation.
+Install a French drain.
+They’re comprised of a below-grade gutter that runs around the edge of your foundation and feeds water into the sump basin.
+French drains are a good addition to basements that see a lot of water seeping between the footing and the foundation wall.

 Pick up a back-up sump pump and battery package.
 It’s a good idea to think about a backup battery sump pump system.
 Installing one can save on insurance costs.
 For a little more money, you’ll have protection when the rain comes and lightning knocks out the power.

 Install smart water sensors.
 Part of a smart home alarm system, water sensors deliver early warning directly to your smart phone when something’s wrong.
 Install these directly onto the sidewall of the sump pump basin so you’ll be alerted when the water level’s above the top of the pump, but not outside the well.
 These little sensors can really save the day.

 Install check valves.
 Check valves keep water and sewage from back flowing into your home.
 You’ll need one for your sump systems and another for the drain in your basement.
 Install a sewer backflow check valve to prevent sewage from backing up through the floor drain.
 Consult with a plumber on size and scale before purchasing and don’t forget the hose clamps!